-There are many different kinds of great home cleaning products and appliances that make it easier and quicker to get things clean.
-This especially is important when it comes to your home vacuum cleaners as they have evolved a great deal over the years in terms of the size, style, weight, and the type of materials that a vacuum can pick up.
+Here are many different kinds of great home cleaning products and appliances that make it easier and quicker to get things clean.
+This is especially important when it comes to your home vacuum cleaners, as they have evolved a great deal over the years in terms of size, style, weight, and the type of materials that a vacuum can pick up.
 While they used to only be able to be used for cleaning up dry materials, the evolution of a wet vacuum has made it a real game changer.

 What is a dry vacuum?

-It also has filters that helps to keep the air inside your home cleaner to breathe.
-You may also have a vacuum that’s designed with a HEPA filter or with a UV light that helps to clean the air and eliminate many of the bacteria that flies around in your home.
+It also has filters that help to keep the air inside your home cleaner to breathe.
+You may also have a vacuum that’s designed with a HEPA filter or with a UV light that helps to clean the air and eliminate many of the bacteria that fly around in your home.

 What is a wet vacuum?

-A water capable wet vacuum is typically called a ‘wet-vac’ and is designed in a way that allows for the collection of liquids in a waterproof container.
+A water-capable wet vacuum is typically called a ‘wet vac’ and is designed in a way that allows for the collection of liquids in a waterproof container.
 These typically have the vacuum apparatus on the top and the collection container is below it in a plastic container.
-These have the electrical components designed and protected from the elements running through the vacuum so it does not short circuit.
+These have electrical components designed and protected from the elements running through the vacuum so it does not short circuit.

-The wet vacuum is great for both in your home and garage to clean up regular dirt or even large spills and messes like spilled cereal or a puddle from a leaky faucet.
+The wet vacuum is great for both in your home and garage to clean up regular dirt or even large spills and messes like spilt cereal or a puddle from a leaky faucet.

 The biggest difference between a wet and dry vacuum cleaner

 Both the wet and dry vacuum uses the same process for sucking up materials, however, the design of the vacuum is totally different.
 The wet vacuum is made to be waterproof with a large leak-proof container so you can gather water inside.
 The dry vacuum is designed to just suck up dirt and other dry materials into a bag or container.
 A dry vacuum cannot have water inside of it as it will damage the vacuum.